amail/Guideline.js/README.md

         content: 'This is just...',    // Adds content (text/html) to the step!
 Not shown if value is 'null'.
 Default null
         showSkip: true,                // Whether or not to show a 'Skip this step' button.
 Default: true
         showContinue: false,           // Whether or not to show a 'Continue' button on the step.
 Default: false
         showAt: '#button',             // CSS-selector for element to 'bubble' or 'overlay'.
-E.g. 'ul#menu li:first-child' Default: 'document'
+E.g. 'ul#menu li:first-child'.
+Default: 'document'
+        align: 'left middle',          // Determines how the bubble/overlay is aligned.
+Format '[x] [y]'.
+X = [left, center, right], Y = [top, middle, bottom].
+E.g. 'center middle' or 'right bottom'.
+Default: 'right bottom'.
         continueWhen: 'click #button', // Condition, when met, automatically continues to the next step on the page.
-Can be either a string in the format of '%EVENT_NAME %CSS_SELECTOR', e.g. 'dblclick div#bottom li:last-child'.
+Can be either a string in the format of '[event name] [css selector]', e.g. 'dblclick div#bottom li:last-child'.
 Can also be a callback function.
 If a function is provided, it will be polled until the function returns true.
 When the function returns true, the step continues.
 Default: null
         continueAfter: 0,              // Number of seconds until the step will continue.
 A small progress bar will visualize the elapsed/remaining time.
 If <= 0 then not shown/used.
 Default: 0
         guide: someGuide               // A reference to the owning guide.
 This is automatically provided when calling 'page.addStep(...)' (which is the recommended way to add a new step).
     }